emarsden/pgmacs/doc/src/row-list.md

 | <kbd>q</kbd>                    | Bury the current buffer.                                                             |

+The hook functions on `pgmacs-row-list-hook` are run when a row-list buffer is opened.
+They are run just before control is returned to the user, in a buffer with all data inserted.

 ## Run a shell command or an external application on cell value